Portrayal of Arabs in film: Oil (1977)

+Abdullah the Great 1955)

-The film portrays an Arab sheikh, Abdullah, and a European model, Ronnie.
+Abdullah the Great portrays an Arab sheikh, Abdullah, and a European model, Ronnie.
 Ronnie is trying to bring down Abdullah's Arab monarch.
 Abdullah is always in the company of the Arab women that he bought, along with belly dancers.
 Even though Abdullah has all these women by his side, he still tries to seduce Ronnie, but Ronnie refuses.
 He then attempts to drug Ronnie in order to sleep with her, but he fails and gets dethroned.
 The only person that stands by his side is a belly dancer named Aziza.

 Portrayal of Arabs in film post-9/11

 After the event of 9/11, since then there are films about the war in the Middle East which emerge from Hollywood.
 Many of these movies deal with the ongoing war on terror, and such has their own portrayal of the Arab people.

 The Kingdom (2007)

 This movie talks about four FBI agents that fly off to Saudi Arabia, with only one mission, which is to find those responsible for the bombing of an American non-military facility.